Kilarin/simple_dialogs/README.md

 ```
 ## TOPICS

 The dialog starts with a topic, a topic is any line that has an equal sign "=" in position one.
 Every dialog file must have at least one START topic.
 Topics are not case sensitive, and any characters besides letters, digits, dashes, and underscores are removed.
 Start, start, st art, and START will all be treated the same by simple dialogs.
 This also means all equal symbols will be removed.
 Every topic must start with one equal sign, I like three, I think it makes them stand out more, but it doesn't matter how many equal signs you have at the begining, as long as you have at least one, in position one.
 You can also add a "weight" to a topic line if you wish, we will talk more about that later.

 Following the topic will be the dialog you want the character to say.
 This can be as long or as short as you wish.
 Just don't start any lines with "=", ":", or ">" in position one.

+NOTE: Everything BEFORE the first =START topic will be ignored.
+If you want to set variables before the beginning of your dialog, set them in the =START topic, and then use :goto begin  (or whatever you want to name the first visible dialog) to direct to the beginning

 ## REPLIES